Close Menu

 What should dog owners consider when thinking about breeding from their dog?

-The decision of if and when you should breed from your dog is not always a straightforward one.
+The decision of when you should breed from your dog is not always a straightforward one.
 Here are some points you should consider:

 Here is a dog pregnancy information page from Vet 4 Life which you may also find useful.